 This provides a tremendous edge over traditional advertising, which depended heavily on trial and error.
 Machine learning removes all the guesswork, allowing marketers to precisely time customers’ ad experience and pivot campaigns in real-time to optimize for engagement.

 More specifically, AI-powered campaigns with targeted timing are optimizing lead qualification and scoring process at scale.
 As we know, successful campaigns come down to delivering the right message to the right individual at the right time.
 Machine learning tools give marketers the ability to achieve this perfect fit of content and timing.

-The resulting interactions then provide another wave of data which allows the marketer to better qualify and score leads.
-And as real-time data about lead interaction flows back into the machine learning mechanism, it continues to learn about the audience, and can better identify high-value leads with precision.
+The resulting interactions then provide another wave of data that allows the marketer to better qualify and score leads.
+And as real-time data about lead interaction flows back into the machine learning mechanism, it continues to learn about the audience.
+It can better identify high-value leads with precision.
 Multiply this process by an audience of a few million, and it is easy to understand why AI programs have become the new standard for lead qualification and scoring.

 The same can be said for using AI to optimize email campaigns.
-Email marketing has long taken advantage of automation platforms and segmented content, so this isn’t exactly the newest among AI marketing trends, but machine learning takes this a step further with its hyper-segmented groups and optimized timing.
+Email marketing has long taken advantage of automation platforms and segmented content, so this isn’t exactly the newest among AI marketing trends.
+Still, machine learning takes this a step further with its hyper-segmented groups and optimized timing.

 By now, most people have probably talked to a chatbot without even realizing it.
 Brands have been utilizing services like Facebook Messenger and Slack to communicate with users for a while.
 However, these services typically require human resources to manage, as well as potentially provide a poor customer experience by making people wait for the next available representative.